jointag/JTProximitySDK-Android/README.md

 ## Requirements

-Minimum API level: 14 (Android 4.0)
+Minimum API level: `14` (Android 4.0)

-_**Warning**_: _to use functionalities that rely on BLE, the minimum API level is 18 (Android 4.3).
-If the device API level is between 14 and 17 the SDK won't be able to access BLE and therefore it will be not possible to obtain data from BLE devices._
+> **Note**: to use functionalities that rely on BLE, the minimum API level is `18` (Android 4.3).
+If the device API level is between `14` and `17` the SDK won't be able to access BLE and therefore it will be not possible to obtain data from BLE devices.

 ## Installation